-synced as closely as possible to the healthy eye, any delay from the time of the signal, to the movement of the plunger, could be detrimental to the function of the blinking prosthesis.
+The primary concern with this design is its response time.
+Since the blink needs to be synced as closely as possible to the healthy eye, any delay from the time of the signal, to the movement of the plunger, could be detrimental to the function of the blinking prosthesis.

 Despite this, the use of a solenoid also removes the difficulty of integrating a mechanical component with the electrical signals received to trigger the blink.
+The mechanical component would be directly responsive to the electrical currents with this design.
+Furthermore, solenoids can be made very small, with length and diameter around one-half inch, and generate a force more than sufficient for the opening and closing of the eyelid [19].